Robert Abouassaly, MD, MSc

 Junghyun Namkung, Ph.D.

-Adjunct Instructor, Department of Epidemiology and Biostatistics, Case Western Reserve University School of Medicine, Manager, Bioinformatics Lab, SKT Research Institute, Sungham, Korea.
+Adjunct Instructor, Department of Population and Quantitative Health Sciences, Case Western Reserve University School of Medicine, Manager, Bioinformatics Lab, SKT Research Institute, Sungham, Korea.

 Suchitra Shirley Nelson

 Professor in the Department of Community Dentistry.
 Ph.D. in Epidemiology, 1992, M.S. in Epidemiology, 1988, M.S. in Nutrition, 1984, Case Western Reserve University; M.Sc. in Nutrition and Dietetics, 1981, University of Madras in India.
 Research Interests: oral health; prevention; urban child health; low birth weight babies and oral health.